mryeminthu/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse and my coding partners.
-- Cindy Shin is credited with the original concept and idea for the design showcased on Behance.(https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+- [Cindy Shin in Behance](https://www.behance.net/adagio07) is credited with the original concept and idea for the design showcased.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>